 Reason: same as Question 1.
 It’s not only you who has to prove their worth, the prospective employer should do the same.

 Q3: Are you able to work under pressure and/or with tight deadlines?

-A3: I know how to deal with pressure and tight deadlines, and I learned how to make sure that the conditions that caused them won’t repeat again.
-To be more specific, pressure derives from urgency, which can be caused by an emergency, inefficiency, or mistakes.
-While it’s important to deal with the urgent tasks first, it’s absolutely vital that the root cause of emergencies is addressed permanently, so that they won’t happen again.
+A3: I know how to deal with pressure and tight deadlines, and I learned how to make sure that the conditions that caused them won’t repeat.
+Pressure derives from urgency, which can be caused by an emergency, by inefficiency, or by mistakes.
+While it’s important to deal with the urgent tasks first, it’s even more important that the root cause of emergencies is addressed permanently, so that they won’t happen again.
 A system that is constantly under pressure is fundamentally flawed.

 Similarly, I can organise my work to ensure that occasional tight deadlines are met.
 However, such condition should never present itself, as all deadlines should be established together with the Development Team.
 If team members are experienced enough, they will be able to set reasonable deadlines, allowing for some margin (thus reducing the change of working under pressure as well).
 If they are mostly juniors, I can help them learning how to give proper estimates.
 In the end, there should be no chance of having tight deadlines at all, resulting in an increase of productivity.

 Reason: constant pressure and tight deadlines are bugs.
 They are not in the software, but in the management.
 Since you are a great Professional Developer, you know that fixing the damage done by a bug is important, but fixing the bug once and for all is vital.

 Continuous pressure is bad.
 Poor managers believe that a Team who is constantly under pressure will perform better, while the opposite is true.
 Pressure means stress, which turns into fatigue and poor results.
 Poor results become bugs, misunderstandings and delays, which bring even more pressure.